milesrichardson/docker-nfqueue-scapy/README.md

 # docker-nfqueue-scapy

 Docker container with an example python script to listen for packets on a netfilter queue and manipulate them with scapy.
-You can listrn on any queue number, and you can push packets into the queue from any iptables rule.
+You can listen on any queue number, and you can push packets into the queue from any iptables rule.
 This container gives you a powerful prototyping and debugging tool for monitoring, manipulating, dropping, accepting, requeing, or forwarding network packets in python.
 You can read from a queue on the host with `--net=host --cap-add=NET_ADMIN`.
  Or, you can run it within another container's namespace to listen